kytos/documentation/tutorials/napps/development_environment_setup.rst

 the latest Kytos Ecosystem code (python-openflow, kyco, kytos NApps, ...) and contribute to it.

 ..
-DANGER:: Do not use this procedure to install Kytos in production environments.
+DANGER:: Do not use this procedure in production environments.
    This setup is for development only.

 ..
 CAUTION:: Code to be run in terminal begins with the dollar sign ($).
 If